 Medicare Has Gaps

 Medicare does not provide comprehensive health coverage.
-Senior medical insurance plans designed to fill in the gaps left by Medicare are often called “Medigap” plans.
+Medicare-Eligible insurance plans designed to fill in the gaps left by Medicare are often called “Medigap” plans.
 The best place to learn about Medigap is Senior65.com.

-Medigap plans are sold by the insurance companies that many of us have heard of, such as Blue Cross, Blue Shield and United Health.
-But what’s different about these plans is that they have been approved and standardized by the Federal government.
+Medigap plans are sold by the insurance companies that many of us have heard of, such as Blue Cross, Blue Shield and Aetna But what’s different about these plans is that they have been approved and standardized by the Federal government.